georgwittberger/salesforce-community-pwa/README.md

 But we want the scope of the service worker to be `/pwa/` so that it can handle all server requests for the whole community.
 This is why the JavaScript code for the service worker must be provided by a URL which has only one child path segment under the community root context.
 For this reason the static resource content is loaded via the dedicated Visualforce page `scpwa_CommunityServiceWorker`.
 This page can be addressed directly by the URL path `/pwa/scpwa_CommunityServiceWorker` which meets the requirements.

-Note that the service worker supplied in this project does not implement any typical PWA features like caching for offline capability.
-This has to be extended as needed.
-See the [MDN documentation on using service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) for instructions.
+The service worker in this project provides a basic fallback to an offline page for all navigation requests.
+See the [MDN documentation on using service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) for further information how to use caches for offline support.

+### Offline Page

+The service worker provided by the static resource `scpwa_CommunityServiceWorker` implements a basic fallback to an offline page for all navigation requests in case the client is offline.

+The offline page is provided by the Visualforce page `scpwa_CommunityOfflinePage` because it allows us to serve a self-contained HTML document with all required styles embedded.
+This is an advantage compared to Experience Builder pages which would require offline caching of the whole Aura and Lightning framework as well to make them display properly.

 ### Web App Manifest